kraflab/dsda-doom/docs/hud.md

 ### Components

+Unless otherwise specified, argument values are integers.
+For toggles, a 1 means on and a 0 means off.
+For example, `stat_totals 2 8 bottom_left 1 0 1` would turn off items but keep kills and secrets enabled.

 - `stat_totals`: shows the kills / secrets / items on the current map
   - Supports 4 arguments: `show_kills show_items show_secrets vertical`
   - `show_kills`: shows kills in the component